kappall/kappall/README.md

 ### 🚀 Projects
 - **PrestoReserve** – A simple reservation system with a Java Spring Boot backend and React frontend.
 - **Cebola** – A simplicistic macOS virus scanner using known signatures in C.
+- **Chatty** – A multi-threaded chat application (client-server architecture) built in Java for self-learning purposes.
 - **Other private projects** – Working on innovative solutions in mobile and web development.

 ### 🔧 Skills & Tools